joelmccracken/funstation/README.md

 # funstation
-workstations are like so yesterday
+workstations are like soooo yesterday